 We face strong competition in the markets for our products, both in the United States and internationally.
-We expect competition to persist and intensify in the digital security and surveillance market, primarily due to increased demand for homeland defense and security solutions following the September 11 terror attacks.
+We expect competition to persist and intensify in the digital security and surveillance market, primarily due to increased demand for homeland defense and security solutions.
 Our primary competitors are suppliers of security and recording systems and software, and indirect competitors that supply certain components to systems integrators.
-In the enterprise business intelligence market, we face competition from organizations emerging from the traditional call logging or call recording market as well as software companies that develop and sell products that perform specific functions for this market.
+In the enterprise business intelligence market, we face competition from organizations emerging from the traditional call logging or call recording market, as well as software companies that develop and sell products that perform specific functions for this market.
 Additionally, many of our competitors specialize in a subset of our portfolio of products and services.
-Primary competitors include, among others, SS8 Networks, ECtel, e-talk, Eyretel, JSI Telecom, NICE-Systems, Sensormatic and Witness Systems.
+Primary competitors include, among others, ECtel, e-talk, ETI, JSI Telecom, NICE Systems, Pelco, Raytheon, Sensormatic, SS8 Networks and Witness Systems.
 We believe we compete principally on the basis of: